hongkiulam/nextjs-module-federation-ssr-poc/README.md

 This scenario seems to create two separate zustand stores which aren't connected.

 Probably because one comes from the `product` source code, whereas the other one comes from `product/remoteEntry.js`.

+### Fix
+While the above is somewhat of an edge case, one working fix is to attach the state reference to `window`, so that even if `useCart` is called multiple times they can still share as a single state.